testomatio/docs/docs/subscriptions/trials.md

 ## How Can I Request Free Trial

-If your account was created before October 2021 you can request Free Trial here:
+You can request Free Trial here:

 1. click on the avatar icon
 2. in the menu click on Request a Free Trial